learnk8s/learnk8s.io/src/troblueshooting/content.md

 ## Troubleshooting Services

-If you're Pods are _Running_ and _Ready_, but you're still unable to receive a response for your app, you should check if the Service is configured correctly.
+If you're Pods are _Running_ and _Ready_, but you're still unable to receive a response from your app, you should check if the Service is configured correctly.

 Services are designed to route the traffic to Pods based on their labels.